jpmml/jpmml-evaluator-pig/README.md

 	}
 }
 ```

-Package this subclass together with the accompanying PMML document (and other metadata such as the Service Loader configuration file) into a so-called model JAR file:
+Package this class together with the accompanying PMML resource (and other supporting information such as the Service Loader configuration file) into a model JAR file:
 ```
 $ unzip -l DecisionTreeIris.jar
 Archive:  DecisionTreeIris.jar